 Baby formula is the one food where parents have zero margin for error and maximum anxiety.
 Every tin you pick up comes with a small print of scientific-sounding ingredients.
 For Muslim parents, the question “is this formula halal?” arrives on top of all the choices around stage, brand, organic versus standard, and cost.

-Before going brand by brand, it helps to know the three ingredients that determine the halal status of any formula.
+Before going brand by brand, it helps to know the ingredients that determine the halal status of any formula.

 1. Vitamin D3 Source